-Betty Mercer, assisted by
+Senior class sponsor is Mrs. practice Betty Mercer, assisted by

-begins at 3:30 p.m.
-May 22 with Mmes.
-Colleen Billingsley, Betty Oglesby, Sue Painter and Dorotha Prowell.
-Also Bill Gentzel, N.D.
+Mmes.
+Colleen Billingsley, Betty Oglesby, Sue Painter and Dorotha Prowell, Also Bill Gentzel, N.D.
 Kelso, Steve Thomas and Paul Abalos.

-Mrs. Mercer has announced that caps and gowns will be Senior class sponsor is Mrs. available May 13 and it will cost contests will be held Friday and Saturday April 5 and 6 in contest will be held at Lubbock Estacado Friday morning for a average of 75 in all classes.

-\$6 to pick them up.
+Mrs. Mercer has announced that caps and gowns will be available May 13 and it will cost \$6 to pick them up.